The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Benefic II**

 * Single target heal (800p), 1.5s cast time.
 * Use in niche scenarios where you need a single target heal, every other single target heal is on cooldown, and it's too late to use Aspected Benefic.
 * Can weave one oGCD after this.

 ![](/img/jobs/ast/a.benefic.png)

 **Aspected Benefic**

-* Single target heal (250p) + regen (5 ticks of 250p), instant cast.
-Total heal potency: 1,500p
+* Single target heal (250p) + regen (five ticks of 250p), instant cast.
+Total heal potency: 1,500p.
 * Use it on allies who are taking sustained single target damage, most commonly autos on tanks.
-* Aspected Benefic has substantially higher total potency than Benefic II if you don't need immediate healing
+* Aspected Benefic has substantially higher total potency than Benefic II if you don't need immediate healing.

 ![](/img/jobs/ast/helios.png)